SaundersEddie/WhatDayIsIt/README.md

 # Future

-There are some bugs that are in the queue to being resolved, such as the validation of month entry, right now a user could use the API call to push Jan-99 to the database
+There are some bugs that are in the queue to being resolved, such as the validation of month entry, right now a user could use the API call to push Jan-99 to the database.
 Much cleanup needed of the display, in case anyone hadn't guessed, I'm not really an artist type. :)

 # Download